What You’ll Learn 🛠️

 In our example the result for both planes has been improved, the 1.run vector has a smaller amplitude than the Initial run vector.
 Actually, it worked better for the first plane, so we would have to go for a second corrective run.

 The weights for the next run are already suggested.
-As you can see, the mass is already significantly lower.
-It should decrease further with each following run.
+As you can see, the mass is significantly lower and should decrease further with each subsequent run.

 Additional options for balancing